-To compete better or even survive, organizations need to master the art and science of change management.
+To survive, organizations need to master the art of change management.

 During the implementation phase, it is vital that all managers “talk the change talk, and walk the change walk.’
 Finally, management need to make sure their employees (and supporting external partners) have the tools, resources and time to execute their strategy through their roles.
 There will likely be resistance, and often for understandable reasons, such as poor communications or conflicting day-to-day priorities.